 Later on, you are also tasked to reorganize the local Spanish forces with German forces to help reconquer territories.
 You’ll meet some interesting characters along the way, such as a local commander who knows what she wants out of the conflict and isn’t afraid to speak out when things get hairy.

-The Spanish War DLCs shines brighter than it’s bigger brother because of the large amount of detail the devs were able to pour into this conflict.
-Thereby focusing their attention and love into several set-pieces.
+The Spanish War DLCs shine brighter than their bigger brother because of the large amount of detail the devs were able to pour into this conflict.
+Thereby focusing their attention and love on several set pieces.
 Reading through the dialogues on each mission can take you a good solid 5 -10 minutes and it isn’t fillers to keep the overall story arc going.
 It’s there to entertain and educate you.

 To this effect, if the buffs gained from the commanders were unique to the Spanish civil war conflict then it would have gone a long way.
 Furthermore, at the start of the campaign, buffs and debuffs selection still stayed the same, and there were no additional ones distinctive to the Spanish Civil War.